muhammadzaheer/AP_labs/Lab4_Spider/README.md

 Spider's API:

 s.index (File root)
-    - Builts an in memory index for root
+    Builts an in memory index for root
-    - accepts a file handler of your root directory s.search (String keyword)
+    Accepts a file handler of your root directory

+s.search (String keyword)
-    - Searches for a keyword in the index and prints out absolute paths of files/directories with the given keyword
+     Searches for a keyword in the index and prints out absolute paths of files/directories with the given keyword

 Use case example:
 If you want to search in /Users/smzaheerabbas/test directory,